 As you prepare to sign your loan documents, make sure you read through them thoroughly.
 Note the various terms you’ve agreed on, and if they’re worded like you imagined they would be.
 Make sure to check the loan term and interest rate to ensure you’re receiving what you expect.

 If your loan has been approved, your lender will require your school to certify the loan – as in, your school will need to provide documentation that you do plan to attend.
 While each school has its own process regarding how they certify loans, most schools certify at least once per month.
-According to Sallie Mae, however, some schools may not certify private student loans until a few weeks before school starts.
+According to Sallie Mae, however, some schools may not certify private loans until a few weeks before school starts.

-Once your school has certified your student loan, your lender will provide a disbursement of loan funds.
+Once your school has certified your loan, your lender will provide a disbursement of loan funds.
 These funds are typically sent to your school in a lump sum or in several smaller disbursements.